lkesteloot/unsong/unsong-1.md

 Sohu stared at the objects for a while, then sighed, then picked up one of the larger knives.

-“Rabbi Akiva proposed that the verse has been misinterpreted.
+“[sc]Rabbi Akiva proposed that the verse has been misinterpreted.
 ‘God made Man in his image’ means ‘God made Man according to an image belonging to God’.
 In other words, Man was built to a specific celestial blueprint.
 We call that blueprint Adam Kadmon, meaning ‘original man’.
 Adam Kadmon is the blueprint not only for Man, but for the entire universe.
-The relationship between this blueprint and the universe itself is the basis of kabbalah.”
+The relationship between this blueprint and the universe itself is the basis of kabbalah.[/sc]”

 Sohu cut through a scale, and was rewarded with a spurt of blood for her efforts.
 She shrieked and almost fell off the cloud.